Tetrakern/fictioneer/INSTALLATION.md

 * **Comment Form CSS Selector:** If you are using a third-party comments plugin, several scripts interacting with the comment form might stop working.
 You can try changing the selector here.
 For example, wpDiscuz would need `.wpd-field-comment .ql-editor` (rich editor) or `.wpd-field-comment .wc_comment` (textarea).
 Purge the theme caches after updating.
 * **Enable Storygraph API:** Allows external services to index and search your site to reach a larger audience.
 Recommended.
 * **Enable OAuth 2.0 authentication:** Allows visitors to register with social media accounts, but be aware of the implications!
 You will need to flush your permalinks after enabling.
+* **Enabled caching of partials:** Caches parts of the page as static HTML files, saving server resources on subsequent requests.
+Accelerates rendering of chapters and reduces RAM consumption.
+Not compatible with dynamic content, but admins can disable the partial caching per chapter.
+Only use this if you have no cache plugin running.
 * **Enable AJAX comment form/section:** If you have trouble with caching.
 Try the form first to save resources.
 * **Enable AJAX user authentication:** If you have trouble with [Nonces](https://developer.wordpress.org/apis/security/nonces/) and/or users not being properly logged-in.
 Use this as *last resort* to bypass the cache.
 * **Disable theme comment \[…]:** If you want to use different comments.
 Disables most of the other comment options as well.